 Books

 The following books are highly recommended.
 Wherever possible, each title is a dual-purpose link to the product on Amazon if you want more details.
-HOVER the mouse pointer over the link to pop up a thumbnail of the book; CLICK the link to go to the page on Amazon.
+HOVER the mouse pointer over the link to pop up a thumbnail of the book (this may not work on Chrome); CLICK the link to go to the product page on Amazon.

-Press Backspace or your browser's Back button to return to this list after visiting the product page.
+Press Backspace or your browser's Back button to return to this list when you're done shopping on Amazon.

 The Computer Music Tutorial (Curtis Roads) This is the definitive encyclopaedia of all things related to computer music, including algorithms, history of synthesis, techniques of synthesis, and much, much more.
 It's a complete and detailed survey of the entire field (not really a tutorial at all).